-- 1. Federal guidance notes that Work Experience "means a work activity, performed in return for welfare that provides an individual with an opportunity to acquire the general skills, training, knowledge, and work habits necessary to obtain employment.
+- 1. Federal guidance notes that Work Experience (WEXP) "means a work activity, performed in return for welfare that provides an individual with an opportunity to acquire the general skills, training, knowledge, and work habits necessary to obtain employment.
 The purpose of WEXP is to improve the employability of those who cannot find unsubsidized employment.
 This activity must be supervised by an employer, work site sponsor, or other responsible party daily." - 2.
-While a participant is engaged in Work Experience, s/he continues to receive cash benefits and supportive services. - 3.
-Participants in Work Experience may work in either for-profit or not-for-profit sites, but they are not paid by those entities.
+While a participant is engaged in WEXP, s/he continues to receive cash benefits and supportive services. - 3.
+Participants in WEXP may work in either for-profit or not-for-profit sites, but they are not paid by those entities.
 They are assumed to meet the definition of an "employee" under the Fair Labor Standards Act, and therefore, an individual cannot participate for more hours in a month than are derived by adding the family's monthly cash benefits to the monthly SNAP benefits and then dividing the sum by the State's minimum wage.
-Under the Federal Temporary Assistance for Needy Families (TANF) program, assistance and benefits substitute for wages but they are not considered wages for purposes of Social Security, taxation, the Earned Income Tax Credit (EITC), or an earned income tax rebate. - 4.
-Whenever a recipient is engaged in unpaid Work Experience, a site agreement must be developed and completed with the employer or host agency.
-As with an OJT or Work Supplementation contract, the individual's duties, the training and supervision to be provided, and the duration of the Work Experience is outlined. - 5.
-Candidates for unpaid Work Experience are those for whom an active job search has not resulted in competitive employment or those who have no prior work experience or who may have an employment barrier, such as very low literacy or no English language proficiency.
-A Work Experience of three (3) to six (6) months may provide a sufficient foundation for the individual to succeed in the competitive labor market.
-Job search may be undertaken in the last months of a successful Work Experience as an incidental or supplemental activity.
+Under the federal Temporary Assistance for Needy Families (TANF) program, assistance and benefits substitute for wages but they are not

-- 6. Work Study as a Variation of Work Experience - a.
+- considered wages for purposes of Social Security, taxation, or the Earned Income Tax Credit (EITC). - 4.
+Whenever a recipient is engaged in unpaid WEXP, a site agreement must be developed and completed with the employer or host agency.
+As with an OJT or Work Supplementation contract, the individual's duties, the training and supervision to be provided, and the duration of the WEXP is outlined. - 5.
+Candidates for unpaid WEXP are those for whom an active job search has not resulted in competitive employment or those who have no prior work experience or who may have an employment barrier, such as very low literacy or no English language proficiency.
+A WEXP of three (3) to six (6) months may provide a sufficient foundation for the individual to succeed in the competitive labor market.
+Job search may be undertaken in the last months of a successful WEXP as an incidental or supplemental activity. - 6.
+Work Study as a Variation of Work Experience - a.
 The Federal Work-Study Program provides funds that are earned through part-time employment to assist students in financing the costs of post-secondary education.
 Federal Work-Study (FWS) allocations are made to eligible institutions for the purpose of providing part-time employment to needy undergraduate and graduate students who attend participating institutions.
-Hourly wages must not be less than the Federal minimum wage. - b.
-A recipient may be engaged in work study, as a variation of a Work Experience program.
-This program is administered under Higher Education Act Title IV funding, almost exclusively, and any income earned under this program is not countable for the RI Works cash assistance program. - c.
+Hourly wages must not be less than the federal minimum wage. - b.
+A recipient may be engaged in work study, as a variation of a WEXP program.
+This program is administered under Higher Education Act Title IV funding, almost exclusively, and any income earned under this program is not countable for the RI Works cash assistance program, the Medicaid program, or the Child Care Assistance program, but is countable for the Supplemental Nutrition Assistance program. - c.
 As a variation of work experience, the participant may be allowed to undertake work study associated with Vocational Educational Training/post-secondary, as described in policy § 2.11 of this Part.
 Pay stubs or statements of earnings, verifying hours and wages, suffice to document attendance. - I. Subsidized Employment.
 Subsidized employment, whether funded under the TANF Emergency Contingency Fund or TANF Block grant, is a time-limited reimbursement of one hundred percent (100%) of wages paid by the businesses or agencies that hire RI Works or eligible low-income families.
 The program may be administered through a collaboration among the Department of Human Services, Labor and Training, Administration and the local Workforce Boards or through the TANF contract process.